varavelio/nodx/SPEC.md

 #### Element Nodes

-- Created using functions or constructors named after HTML elements.
+- Created using functions or constructors named from HTML elements.
 - Accept a variable list of attributes and child nodes.

 **Syntax Example:**